 Orbitron (6/10) – Spinner ride similar to Dumbo; this one makes it onto our ‘top’ list because it’s more detailed than the US versions and offers a great view of Space Mountain lit up at night.
 Do it at night or don’t do it at all.

-Star Tours (8.5/10) - Star Tours is a flight-motion simulator into the Star Wars world with Audio Animatronics characters and in-vehicle effects.
-This is still the original version of the attraction, and it’s definitely showing its age (especially as compared to “The Adventures Continue”), but it’s a classic that Walt Disney World or Disneyland fans will likely enjoy revisiting for nostalgia’s sake.
+Star Tours: The Adventures Continue (8.5/10) – Star Tours is a flight-motion simulator into the Star Wars world with Audio Animatronics characters and in-vehicle effects.
+This is still the original version of the attraction, and it’s been given a shot in the arm with the overdue update to “The Adventures Continue” version of the attraction found in other parks.

 Les Mystères du Nautilus (9.5/10) – This incredibly elaborate walk-through takes guests underwater into the Nautilus, with some cool effects.
 It is painstakingly attentive to every little detail and worth slowing down to appreciate.
 It’s not a set piece out of 20,000 Leagues Under the Sea, but it feels like it could be one.
 There’s a treasure trove to see and appreciate in this surprisingly large walk-through.